 #4 Loading speed

-If you have added some additional features on your new WordPress website, you must also check the loading speed of your site.
+If you have added some additional features to your new WordPress website, you must also check the loading speed of your site.
 Some of the newly added plugins can cause your website to load slow.

 Why website loading speed optimization is important?